sensebox/docs.sensebox.de/_posts/2020-05-06-zubehoer-expander.md

 ---
-Der Sensor-Hub ist eine Erweiterung um mehr Sensoren an die senseBox anzuschließen.
-Dafür stehen vier weitere Ports zum Anschluss von JST Kabeln zur Verfügung.
+The sensor hub is an extension to connect more sensors to the senseBox.
+Four additional ports are available for connecting JST cables.

 {% include image.html image=page.bild %}

-## Technische Informationen
+## Technical Information

-* "Plug-in-and-Go" senseBox kompatibel durch Breakout-Board mit JST-Anschluss
+* "Plug-in-and-Go" senseBox compatible through breakout board with JST connector
-* 4x JST Anschluss
+* 4x JST connection